yiyangdd01/new-joiner-guide/PR-CR-ATTENTION.md

 ## Naming

-- is the code has meaningful names?
+- Is the code has meaningful names?

 ## Style